Akshitzz/Ai-Code-Editor/README.md

-# Polaris: An AI-Powered Code Editor
+# Daksha IDE: An AI-Powered Code Editor

-Polaris is a cutting-edge, AI-powered code editor built from the ground up to provide a modern IDE experience in the browser.
+Daksha IDE is a cutting-edge, AI-powered code editor built from the ground up to provide a modern IDE experience in the browser.
 It combines advanced AI capabilities with a full SaaS business layer, enabling real-time collaboration, in-browser code execution, and intelligent agentic workflows.

 ## 🌟 Features